-Spray paint a piano
+How to spray paint a piano

-Ron Taylor was asked to spray paint a piano !!
+Ron Taylor was asked to spray paint a piano.
 It follows on from the article hand painted furniture with a difference.

-Can you spray paint a piano ?
+How do you spray paint a piano?

 Ron Taylor has been spray painting furniture, kitchens, walls, ceilings and trim for a lot of years now.
 He is particularly experienced with water-based paints.
 His articles on acrylic paint spraying are some of the most well read on this site, and Ron has long been the one we turn to here for spraying advice.
 But here is an example of the importance to never stop learning!

-I don’t think it is any secret that the global knowledge of how to spray paint a piano in situ with airless is somewhat limited.
+I don’t think it is any secret that the global knowledge of how to spray paint a piano in situ with an airless spray gun is somewhat limited.
 It is a big responsibility, so not something you just want to have a go at blind.
 However one of the benefits of the Traditional Painter network is the depth and breadth of knowledge within the group.
 After a good chat with Martin Guest, our resident hand painted piano specialist and music aficionado, Ron was clear on how to apply his spraying skills to this task.

 Dismantle a piano

 Like a kitchen, you also have to paint the pieces you can’t see.
 When you open doors, surfaces have to look as painted as when the doors are shut.
 The same with pianos, and you need to work hard to gain access to paint all the visible areas on a piano.

 Usual rules apply when dismantling furniture: label everything and keep screws safe.